Bay State Park Frequently Asked Questions

 Our proposal continues the tradition of using this site as a horse farm and racing facility.
 It will be a year-round equestrian facility with activities that include:

-• Hayfields and vegetable gardens, and livestock such as chickens and pigs
+- Hayfields and vegetable gardens, and chickens and goats

 GAAHMA has two pregnant mares currently on their farm.
 Breeding on this site is not a thing of the past – it is happening today, and we plan on continuing for the future.
 Not every thoroughbred horse will participate in racing.
 Other career options include eventing, dressage, jumping, polo, or on local farms for riding and therapeutic riding.